-We need to strengthen and consolidate our public participation model and also improve on our audit opinion from the baseline of a qualification for the previous financial year to a clean one for the 2013\14 AFS.
+We need to strengthen and consolidate our public participation model and also improve on our audit opinion from the baseline of an unqualified opinion for the previous financial year to a clean one for the 2014\15

+AFS.
 We are proud of the clean audit opinion attained on the audit of predetermined objectives and we hope to sustain such.
-The 2014\15 financial year will see the Municipality cascading PMS to all levels of the municipal labour force and this will ensure that efficiencies and total accountability are attained.
+The 2015\16 financial year will see the Municipality cascading PMS to all levels of the municipal labour force and this will ensure that efficiencies and total accountability are attained.

-Our organic state should continue to grow through the implementation of the decentralization plan and we pride ourselves on the implementation of same with the establishment of the Harriswhich and Inversan MPCCs.
+Our organic state should continue to grow through the implementation of the decentralization plan and we pride ourselves on the implementation of same with the establishment of the Harriswhich, Laanglagte and Inveraan MPCCs.
 This will go a long way in making services available to our communities within short distances thereby plugging the leaks of money out of their pockets while stimulating economic development in such villages hosting such service points.
+The inclusion of four wards from Aganang to Blouberg Municipality is one of the measures that the Minister is invoking to help streamline local government and it will bring with it the need to revise the Spatial Development Framework of the Municipality.

 The implementation of all these good programmes cannot be realized if we do not have a strong municipal fiscus hence the revision of this IDP and Budget is also coupled with the revision of budget related policies and the creation of a credible municipal customer database.
-All these are aimed at ensuring that every cent due by to the Municipality is recovered.
+All these are aimed at ensuring that every cent owed to the Municipality is recovered.